The Sound of Perseverance: Release

 The album was released on August 31, 1998.
-The band embarked on a tour which would later provide the material for several live albums, including Live in L.A.
+The band embarked on a tour which would later provide the material for several live albums, including Live in L.A. and Live in Eindhoven.
 Afterwards, Schuldiner put aside Death and continued work on Control Denied's first album The Fragile Art of Existence.

 Nuclear Blast released a deluxe edition in December 2005.
 It contains the original album as well as the DVD Live in Cottbus '98 and press pictures.
 It was also released as a DualDisc.
 Relapse Records released a second deluxe edition on February 15, 2011.
 The album was remastered and reissued in deluxe 2-CD and 3-CD formats, with the additional CDs containing unreleased demo material and a revised cover by original cover artist Travis Smith.

+A vinyl reissue was scheduled to be released in November 2016 by Relapse Records.

 Reception and legacy

 The Sound of Perseverance has received critical acclaim and is considered by fans and critics alike as one of Death's greatest albums.
 Jason Hundey of AllMusic described it as "a truly glorious metal release, certainly Death's finest hour, and easily one of the top metal albums of all time".
 Chronicles of Chaos reviewer Paul Schwarz said the album "excels in all the right places.
 Great thrashings, technical solos, memorable choruses and clear vocals are the order of the day".
 Schwarz also stated that while he was impressed with Death's cover of "Painkiller" by Judas Priest, he questioned its use as the closing track on the album.

 Music journalist T Coles said The Sound of Perseverance is "the final divide between death metal's older style and the sounds yet to come."

 Metal Hammer named The Sound of Perseverance as one of the greatest metal releases of the 1990s, saying it "inspired a generation of slightly off-kilter metal musicians who didn't quite fit in to go forth and create with scarce regard for the boundaries of genre or the limitations of a prescribed sound."

+In 2024, Metal Injection included the album in its list of "10 Extremely Underrated Death Metal Albums".
+Staff writer Graham Hartmann said: "I told you once, but I will say it again — you're a butthole if you hate on this album.
+It’s a god damn masterpiece and will always be too underrated."

+The band Blackwater Sunset is working on a "full-length tribute album" that will feature Chris Poland on lead guitar, Marco Minnemann on drums, and Rich Gray of Annihilator on fretless bass, with mixing by Jim Morris.